corno93/mymoney/README.md

 This website does not solve it however it makes allows me to see it better.

+## What it does
+- Uploads Commonwealth bank transactions csv's.
+You can easily download them from clicking one of your accounts.
-This website displays a calendar with the total amount of money spent on each day.
-Hovering over each day will display the transactions.
+- Displays a calendar with the total amount of money spent on each day.
-In order to input data there is a form that will accept Commonwealth bank csvs.

-Its a lean FastAPI project with no database.
-Styling has been kept minimal since whos got time for that...
+- Lists transactions when hovering over day

+## What is looks like

 ## Quick start